jbcodeforce/aws-studies/docs/infra/storage.md

     ![](./images/s3-bucket-policy.png)

 * By default, when another AWS account uploads an object to your S3 bucket, that account (the object writer) owns the object, has access to it, and can grant other users access to it through ACLs.
+Bucket owner can take ownership of all objects.
+It is recommended to disable ACL and use identity and bucket policies.
 * Objects can also be encrypted, and different mechanisms are available:

     * **SSE-S3**: server-side encrypted S3 objects using keys handled & managed by AWS using AES-256 protocol must set `x-amz-server-side-encryption: "AES256"` header in the POST request.